Bangladesh post-resignation violence (2024–2026): Law enforcement

 A mob attacked Uttara East Police Station, prompting police to open fire, killing 10 people.
 A team of Bangladesh Army went to rescue the police officers stuck at the police station but failed as the officers did not trust the army.
 In Dhaka, police stations of Badda, Jatrabari, Khilgaon, Mohammadpur, Rampura, Tejgaon Industrial Area, and Uttara East were attacked and many were set on fire.
 Kallyanpur deputy commissioner's office was burned down.
 According to Dhaka Metropolitan Police, the majority of the police stations under the commission were vandalized, looted, or set on fire.
 In Nikunja, the house of the son of the former commissioner of Dhaka Metropolitan Police, Asaduzzaman Mia, was vandalized.
 Bangladesh Police Association went on a strike following the attacks.

 A student, Shahadat, and police officer, Harun-ar Rashid, were killed in Chandpur District.
 The Rapid Action Battalion's headquarters were attacked by a mob and the unit responded by firing at the crowd.
 Five separate police stations in Feni, Feni Municipal Building, and the office of Mayor Nazrul Islam Swapan Miyaji were burned down.
 In Gazipur, there was an attempted jail break of terrorists from Kashimpur Central Jail.
 The Bangladesh Ansar-VDP Academy was attacked by a mob in which two died after Ansar fired at the mob.
 Six people died in a clash with Border Guard Bangladesh.
 The home of Biplob Kumar Sarker, joint commissioner of Dhaka Metropolitan Police, was vandalized.

 The official residence of the Chief Justice of Bangladesh was vandalized extensively.
 The residence of Tureen Afroz, former prosecutor of International Crimes Tribunal, was attacked in Uttara by Islamists.
 The attackers physically assaulted her and shaved her head as punishment for not wearing hijab.
 The personal office of Tureen Afroz was vandalized in Nilphamari District.
 Kushtia Model Police Station and Kushtia Police Superintendent's Office were attacked in which the police fired shots at the mob.
 The headquarters of Rajshahi Metropolitan Police was burned down.

 Sports

 Sheikh Jamal Dhanmondi Club was vandalized.
 Abahani Limited Dhaka was looted and vandalized.
 The residence of Nazmul Hassan, President of Bangladesh Cricket Board, was vandalized.
 The Narayanganj Rifles' Club was burned down.

 In January 2025, the venue of a local women's football match at Akkelpur Upazila of Joypurhat District was vandalised by an enraged mob of Muslim men, who claimed that Muslim women's participation in sports was un-Islamic.
 A similar incident of women's football tournament being halted by Islamist vandals occurred at Hakimpur upazila of Dinajpur district.

-Disinformation

-After Sheikh Hasina's fall Indian media outlets started to spread misinformation on minority persecution in Bangladesh.

-Bangladeshi independent fact checker Rumor Scanner identified more than 40 instances of Bangladesh-related communal rumors spread by Indian on X.

-Indian propaganda on social media shared video burning of Awami League MP Mashrafe Mortaza's house claiming it was Liton Das's.
+Misinformation